Ruin of Souls will be released on December 5th on Amazon.com and BarnesandNoble.com, but I thought I’d give you a preview. Here is the first chapter.

 It was the grave of a Confederate soldier.

 Could this be the same soldier who lurked in Chloe’s bedroom?
-She looked around, getting the distinct impression that someone was watching her.
+She looked around, getting a distinct impression that someone was watching her.
 The feeling was so strong, she spun around in a slow circle, studying the landscape around her.
 Nobody was there, at least nobody she could see.
 Another shiver climbed her spine, but she shrugged it off and started back towards her car.

 The experience wasn’t over yet, though.
 As soon as she got home, more strange things began happening.
 Items started disappearing in her house and then reappearing in strange locations.
 She initially blamed it on her daughter, but as the events continued, she had to reconsider.
 Sometimes the items were left in places where her daughter couldn’t possibly reach.
 When she started hearing footsteps and having horrific nightmares, she began to wonder if it was something paranormal.

 The nightmares came on quickly.
 She saw images of a dark man, similar to the one Chloe described.
 The man presented himself to her in shadows.
-She couldn’t make out any details of his face, but could feel the sense of anger that radiated from him.
+She couldn’t make out any details of his face but could feel the sense of anger that radiated from him.
 In her dreams, he approached her bed, looming over her with evil malice.
 The nightly advances swiftly turned to attacks of terror as invisible hands climbed up her body.

 As the days progressed, she began losing track of time, finding herself zoning out for long moments.
 One afternoon, she found herself sitting in front of the mirror with no knowledge of walking there.
 When she checked her watch, she saw that nearly an hour had passed since she was last aware of her surroundings.